Brian Laundrie found: Gov. DeSantis 'committed to doing whatever he can to help prevent domestic violence'

 Following the FBI's confirmation Thursday that Brian Laundrie's remains were found in a nature reserve near his home, Florida Gov. Ron DeSantis's office said he is committed to helping victims of domestic violence.

-"The Governor is committed to doing whatever he can to help prevent domestic violence, support survivors, and ensure justice for victims," Christina Pushaw, DeSantis's press secretary, told Fox News on Thursday.
+"The governor is committed to doing whatever he can to help prevent domestic violence, support survivors and ensure justice for victims," Christina Pushaw, DeSantis's press secretary, told Fox News Thursday.

-Human remains were found next to Brian Laundrie's belongings on Wednesday in the Myakkahatchee Creek Environmental Park and the FBI used dental records to confirm the remains were Laundrie on Thursday.
+Human remains were found next to Brian Laundrie's belongings on Wednesday in the Myakkahatchee Creek Environmental Park, and the FBI relied on dental records to confirm the remains were Laundrie’s on Thursday.

-The 23-year-old disappeared from his North Port home on Sept.
-13, just two days after his former fiancee, Gabby Petito, was reported missing.
+The 23-year-old disappeared from his North Port home Sept.
+13, just two days after his fiancée, Gabby Petito, was reported missing.

 Petito's remains were found on Sept.
-19 near a Wyoming campsite that the couple stopped at in late August on their cross-country road trip.
-A coroner later ruled that her death was a homicide by manual strangulation and said it's "one of many deaths around the country of people who are involved in domestic violence."
+19 near a Wyoming campsite the couple stopped at in late August on their cross-country road trip.
+A coroner later ruled that her death was a homicide by manual strangulation and noted it's "one of many deaths around the country of people who are involved in domestic violence."

 FBI CONFIRMS HUMAN REMAINS BELONG TO BRIAN LAUNDRIE

-Just a couple of weeks before Petito died, the couple got into a domestic altercation in Moab, Utah.
-A witness told police that "the gentleman was slapping the girl" and Gabby said that Brian grabbed her face, but officers just separated them for the night without filing any charges.
+Just a couple of weeks before Petito died, the couple got into a dispute in Moab, Utah.
+A witness told police that "the gentleman was slapping the girl," and Gabby told police Brian grabbed her face, but officers just separated them for the night without filing any charges.

-Gabby's family started the Gabby Petito Foundation soon after her death to assist the families of other missing persons and victims of domestic violence.
+Gabby's family started the Gabby Petito Foundation soon after her death to assist families of missing persons and victims of domestic violence.

-Gov. DeSantis spoke with Gabby's father, Joe Petito, on Wednesday and expressed his support for the family and their efforts to help other victims.
+Gov. DeSantis spoke with Gabby's father, Joe Petito, Wednesday and expressed support for the family and their efforts to help other victims.

-"I was able to speak to Gabby Petito's father yesterday… just checking up, to see how he's doing and see if there's anything we can do to help," Gov. DeSantis said at a rally in Florida on Thursday.
+"I was able to speak to Gabby Petito's father yesterday … just checking up to see how he's doing and see if there's anything we can do to help," Gov. DeSantis said at a rally in Florida Thursday.
 "He feels really strongly that there's more that can be done to protect people like Gabby, who were victims of domestic violence, and I agree with him."

 BRIAN LAUNDRIE SEARCH: NO DISCREPANCY BETWEEN PARENTS AND FBI ON TIMELINE, FAMILY'S LAWYER SAYS